Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Convergence theory

-In this section, we prove well-posedness of the DEQ-MD operator $f_{\theta}(\cdot;y)$ defined in \eqref{f_theta of DEMD} in the sense of Definition \ref{well posedness of deq layer}.
+In this section, we prove the well-posedness of the DEQ-MD operator $f_{\theta}(\cdot;y)$ defined in \eqref{f_theta of DEMD} in the sense of Definition \ref{well posedness of deq layer}.
+To this end, we introduce a non-trivial generalization of \cite[Theorem 2]{Bolte2007}, which, to the best of our knowledge, has not been explicitly addressed in the existing literature.
 Having in mind the structure of the functional $\Psi$ in \eqref{Psi fun} to be minimized, we first study conditions upon which the MD sequence converges to some point $x^{\infty}$, then we prove that $x^{\infty} \in \operatorname{Fix}(f_{\theta}(\cdot;y)).$

 Standard convergence results for first-order optimization schemes rely on the Lipschitz continuity of the gradient of the smooth part (KL$(y,A\cdot)+R_{\theta}$ in our case).
 This condition is not met in our framework, due to the presence of $\text{KL}(y,A\cdot)$.
 We thus consider a more general smoothness condition for KL expressed in terms of the Bregman potential $h$, which was first considered in \cite{nolip} in the convex setting and then extended in \cite{Bolte2018} to the non-convex case to prove convergence of BPG: